ajfeng4/2025GradList/README.md

-# 🖥️ Software Engineering Internship and Full-Time Opportunities
+# 🖥️ Software Engineering Full-Time Opportunities

 Welcome to the **Software Engineering Opportunities** repository!
 This repository is dedicated to organizing and storing information about various software engineering internships and full-time job openings.